 To calculate power manually:

-Example 1: A system with a flow rate of 600 CFM, discharge pressure of 120 psi, suction pressure of 10 psi, and efficiency of 0.7 results in a power of approximately 173 HP.
+Example 1: A system with a flow rate of 3.0, an inlet pressure of 150 kPa, an outlet pressure of 350 kPa, an efficiency of 80, and an inlet temperature of 300 K results in a power of approximately 273.62 kW.

-Common manual errors include miscalculating the pressure differential and overlooking unit conversions.
+Common manual errors include forgetting to take the logarithm of the pressure ratio and entering the temperature in Celsius instead of kelvin.
 Always verify calculations with the calculator for accuracy.

 Expert Insights & Common Mistakes